HISTORY: THE STORY OF HUMANITY

 Christopher F. Rufo, September 26, 2021

-Our Founding Fathers understood this as well.
-Their goals included a public education system that would enable future generations to participate fully in and sustain the republic they established.
-In her 2017 article Forgotten Purpose: Civics Education in Public Schools, Amanda Litvinov explained this aspiration, “One of the primary reasons our nation’s founders envisioned a vast public education system was to prepare youth to be active participants in our system of self-government.
+In her 2017 article Forgotten Purpose: Civics Education in Public Schools, Amanda Litvinov explained this aspiration: “One of the primary reasons our nation’s founders envisioned a vast public education system was to prepare youth to be active participants in our system of self-government.
 The responsibilities of each citizen were assumed to go far beyond casting a vote; protecting the common good would require developing students’ critical thinking and debate skills, along with strong civic virtues.”

-“Am I embarrassed to speak for a less than perfect democracy?
+“Am I embarrassed to speak for a less-than-perfect democracy?
 Not one bit.
 Find me a better one.
-Do I suppose there are societies that are free of sin?
+Do I suppose some societies are free of sin?
 No, I don’t.
-Do I think ours is on balance incomparably the most hopeful set of human relations the world has?
+Do I think ours is, on balance, incomparably the most hopeful set of human relations the world has?
 Yes, I do.
 Have we done obscene things?
 Yes, we have.
 How did our people learn about them?
-They learned about them on television and in the newspapers.” —Daniel Patrick Moynihan | Image from Shutterstock | Licensed for use
+They learned about them on television and in the newspapers.” —Daniel Patrick Moynihan | Image from Shutterstock

 American history curriculum has failed our students.